stella-cv/stella_vslam/docs/relocalization.rst

 Steps in Relocalization
 ========================
-1. Acquire relocalization candidates,ie get the current frames
+1. Acquire relocalization candidate keyframes (Used as a reference keyframe for relocalization)

 2. Compute matching points for each candidate by using BoW tree matcher